cloudant-labs/graphdb-slate/source/includes/_authentication.md

 # 401
 ```

-With Cookie authentication, you use your credentials to acquire a cookie, which you send as part of future requests.
-This cookie expires automatically after 24 hours.
+With Cookie authentication, you use your credentials to acquire a cookie which remains active for twenty four hours.
+You send the cookie with all requests until it expires.
+This is more like borrowing a key.

 Logging out causes the cookie to expire immediately.